cloudblog004/fantasticfoodies/content/en/posts/517-steps-to-make-super-quick-homemade-chicken-shish-tawook.md

 1. Get  Sauce: mayonnaise, sweet chilli sauce, salad cream, black pepper,ketchup, yaji

 It is widely eaten in Armenia, Turkey, Azerbaijan, Lebanon, Egypt, Jordan.
 Back to Lebanon, Shish Tawook can be found in most fast food restaurants.
-It is usually ordered as a sandwich of grilled chicken rolled in a &#34;pita&#34; bread with some Lebanese Garlic Sauce and some salty.
+It is usually ordered as a sandwich of grilled chicken rolled in a *pita* bread with some Lebanese Garlic Sauce and some salty.
 Shish tawook is a grilled chicken kebab with a Turkish origin.

 <!--inarticleads2-->